eddiecp426/Udacity-Sparkify/README.md

 ## Data

 The data is in the form of JSON metadata on songs and JSON logs on meta data.
 Using python  The data was parsed as the key and value pairs were used in the tables.

-## Song Data Format
+### Song Metadata Foramt

-{
+`{
 num_songs:1
- artist_id:"ARKRRTF1187B9984DA"
+artist_id:"ARD7TVE1187B99BFB1"
 artist_latitude:null
 artist_longitude:null
- artist_location:""
+artist_location:"California - LA"
- artist_name:"Sonora Santanera"
+artist_name:"Casual"
- song_id:"SOXVLOJ12AB0189215"
+song_id:"SOMZWCG12A8C13C480"
- title:"Amor De Cabaret"
+title:"I Didn't Mean To"
- duration:177.47546
+duration:218.93179
 year:0
- }
+}`

- ## User Data Format
+### User Metadata Format

- {
+`{
   "artist": "Survivor",
   "auth": "Logged In",
   "firstName": "Jayden",